How to taste natural wines and learn to love them

 Natural wines are superb for socialising

-When Kuzina is asked to recommend a wine at Restaurant Andrea, she always suggests a natural one.
+When Kuzina is asked to recommend a wine, she often suggests a natural one.
 The majority of the wines available by the glass are natural.
 This is not only to get people to try something new, Kuzina says, but also because they match so many foods.

-Natural wines beautifully complement the diverse flavours of the food.
+- Natural wines are perfect for socialising.
+They beautifully complement the diverse flavours of the food.

 Kuzina has purposely put together a complex and enjoyable selection to help introduce natural wines to first-timers.
 Still, she stresses the importance of not being too quick to judge.